nikanikachan/Proof_of_Authority_Blockchain/README.md

-# Instructions for setting up a private blockchain for the client.
+# Instructions for setting up a Private Blockchain.
 Unit_18: Creating a private blockchain using the Proof of Authority consensus algorithm

-Prerequisites:
+## Prerequisites:
 - Go Ethereum (Geth) installed
 - MyCrypto installed